Page last updated 27/12/2025.

 The misogyny article motions were the first real item on the agenda.
 Before they could be debated, MSA Executive Divisional representative Jay moved to skip them.
 The MSC voted 12 to 11 to address the motions.

 During the debate, a number of speakers asked to be directly quoted in the minutes under the MSC standing orders.
-The standing orders are understood to allow, but not mandate, that minutes include direct quotations on request.
+The standing orders are understood to not mandate that minutes include direct quotations on request.

 Read Lot’s Wife’s live coverage of the debate (view thread without an account).

 The MSC chair Sasha closed debate on the first motion after 50 minutes, with a few people left on the speaking list.
-MSA Secretary Felix moved that all three motions be voted en bloc, in a single vote rather than separately as originally submitted.
-This procedural was agreed to with 12 votes in favour and 11 against.
+In a move opposed by supporters of the motions, the MSC resolved 12 to 11 to vote on all three motions en bloc, that is in a single vote rather than separately as originally submitted.
 Debate was not reopened, so the latter two motions were voted on as part of the bloc without being discussed.

 After some argument, a physical division was called.
 Returning 11 votes in favour, 10 against and 2 abstentions, the 3 motions passed.